Levoxyl/HackerVisual/README.md

 # Hacker Visual

-**Hcker Visual** is a simple, extensible Python-based graphical application built using the `tkinter` library.
+**Hacker Visual** is a simple, extensible Python-based graphical application built using the `tkinter` library.
 It serves as a foundational visual tool with plans for expansion into other visual software modules.

 ---